Skip to main content

 10 mentions Positive Neutral Negative

 • “Although not anything to get truly excited about, it does vary up the gameplay a fair bit.
 However, I do wish the same could be said for the four playable characters, as I believe it would further improve the gameplay if each of the four had their own unique strengths.
 For example, Bob could jump higher but move slower, Peb could have faster movement but lower bubble power, Pab could boast more bubble push with lower jumping abilities, and Bub could be the typical 'balanced' type.
-This could offer something for those looking for a challenge or to achieve a top rank on the online scoreboard.”
+This could offer something for those looking for a challenge or to get a top rank on the online scoreboard.”

 • “I'm mostly upset because I expected the kind of difficulty and gameplay the original games envisioned, but the level design feels far too 'hand-hold-y' than it should have been.”